dnsimple/dnsimple-support/content/articles/deployment-editor.markdown

 ---
 title: Deployment Editor
-excerpt: Manage and sync the DNS records of a zone at DNSimple and/or integrated DNS providers.
+excerpt: Manage and sync the DNS records of a zone at DNSimple and/or Integrated DNS Providers.
 categories:
 - DNS
 ---

 # Deployment Editor

-From the Deployment editor page, you can view the records and sync state for zones at DNSimple and any configured [integrated DNS providers](/articles/integrated-dns-providers).
-The Deployment editor page groups records together so you can easily see which records are at which DNS provider(s).
+From the Deployment Editor page, you can view the records and sync state for zones at DNSimple and any configured [Integrated DNS Providers](/articles/integrated-dns-providers).
+The Deployment Editor page groups records together so you can easily see which records are at which DNS provider(s).

 <div class="section-steps" markdown="1">
-##### Accessing the Deployment Editor from the Record editor page
+##### Accessing the Deployment Editor from the Record Editor page

 1. From the [Record Editor](/articles/record-editor) page, click the menu icon next to the <label>Record editor<label> heading.

     ![Deployment Editor Link](/files/deployment-editor-from-record-editor.png)

-1. In the popup menu, click the <label>View as Deployment editor</label> link to navigate to the <label>Deployment Editor</label> page.
+1. In the popup menu, click the <label>View as Deployment Editor</label> link to navigate to the <label>Deployment Editor</label> page.

     ![Deployment Editor](/files/deployment-editor-link-menu.png)
 </div>

 ## Managing zone records in the Deployment Editor

-On the Deployment editor page, you can see which records are present at which DNS provider(s).
+On the Deployment Editor page, you can see which records are present at which DNS provider(s).

 ![Managing zone records in the deployment editor](/files/deployment-editor-manage-records.png)